 Since you can’t add the bullet symbol easily in LinkedIn, the fastest way to get bullets to appear in your profile is to copy and paste them from Microsoft Word.

 Sometimes I hear people say something like: “Most LinkedIn profiles contain hardly any text, so I’ll keep mine sparse as well.”
-That logic is flawed; many LinkedIn profiles are devoid of content because their owners don’t know how to use LinkedIn correctly, or they don’t properly value the platform.
+That logic is flawed; many LinkedIn profiles are devoid of content because their owners don’t know how to use LinkedIn correctly, or they don’t properly value the platform, or they used the exact same logic (i.e. the blind leading the blind).

 If you are currently searching for a job or are looking to build your business, it’s highly likely that potential employers or clients are using LinkedIn to find someone with your skills.
 In fact, LinkedIn has become the first stop for many employers who are looking to hire.
 For you to be found on LinkedIn, you need 1) lots of relevant keywords, and 2) a profile that is as complete as possible (see my book to learn more).